Veterans BenefitsApril 6, 2026 · 10 min read · By Dan Stevens

 Mistake 4: Not knowing how close you are to the next threshold

-If your exact combined value is 84%, you're at 80%.
-But if a new condition adds even a few percentage points to push you to 85%, you jump to 90%.
+If your combined value is 84, you're at 80%.
+But if a new condition pushes you to 85, you jump to 90%.
 Knowing your exact number — not just your rounded rating — helps you understand how additional ratings could affect your combined percentage.

 What to do with this information